A.L. Kekin Gymnasium

 The A. L. Kekin Gymnasium is a municipal educational institution in Rostov Veliky, Russia.
-It is the oldest operating educational institution and the largest in terms of student enrollment in the Rostovsky District of the Yaroslavl Oblast.
+It is the oldest operating educational institution in the Rostovsky District of the Yaroslavl Oblast, and the largest in terms of student enrollment.

 History

+Pre-establishment

-After the death of his only son in 1885, Alexei Leontievich Kekin, a native of the Rostov Uyezd and a merchant from Saint Petersburg, decided to will all his property to the town of Rostov.
-The main point of the will was the establishment of a boys' gymnasium in Rostov, and later a university.
-After A. L. Kekin's death in 1897, A. A. Titov, renowned Russian archaeographer, informed the Rostov town Duma about Kekin's will.
-After completing the preparatory work, the city effectively became the heir in 1898, when the St. Petersburg District Court ruled to execute the will.
-However, not everyone agreed with A. L. Kekin's will—in 1902, I. P. Kekin filed a lawsuit, which delayed the opening of the gymnasium from 1905 to 1907.
+After the death of his only son in 1885, Alexei Leontievich Kekin, a native of the Rostov Uyezd and a merchant from Saint Petersburg, decided to give the entirety of his property to the town of Rostov, as stated in his will.
+Kekin's intention was for the money to be used for the establishment of a boy's gymnasium in Rostov, and later the creation of a university.
+After Kekin died in 1897, A. A. Titov, a renowned Russian archaeographer, informed the Duma of Rostov about Kekin's will.
+After completing the preparatory work, the city was confirmed as the primary beneficiary in 1898 when the St. Petersburg District Court ruled to execute the terms within the will.
+However, not everyone agreed with Kekin.
+In 1902, I. P. Kekin filed a lawsuit, which delayed the opening of the gymnasium from 1905 to 1907.

-At the beginning of 1905, the Rostov town Duma began discussing the type of new educational institution to be established.
-Ultimately, it was decided to establish an "eight-grade classical gymnasium without Greek, compensating for the latter with a more thorough study of new languages, mathematics, and natural sciences".
+At the beginning of 1905, the Duma began to discuss the type of new educational institution to be established.
+Ultimately it was decided to establish an "eight-year classical gymnasium with a curriculum including modern languages, mathematics, and natural sciences".